| Although the company’s tech lead kept backups of

 via cable, individuals with the proper technology may be

+able to tap into unsecured networks.
 “Security is always a concern when adopting a new

 technology,” admits Eric Scheel of Reside.
 “By enabling